justinmeiners/justinmeiners.github.io/common-lisp-scripts/README.md

 But you'll quickly run into a few roadblocks.
 How do you include other source files without knowing their installation path?
-How do you load libraries such as through QuickLisp?
+How do you load libraries such as through Quicklisp?

-The solution? (**TLDR**) QuickLisp has a command for downloading libraries and exporting them called **[ql:bundle-systems][ql-bundle]**.
+The solution? (**TLDR**) Quicklisp has a command for downloading libraries and exporting them called **[ql:bundle-systems][ql-bundle]**.
 It creates a single folder with an index file called `bundle.lisp`.
 After running `(load bundle.lisp)`, all of your dependencies are available to be load via `asdf:load-system`.

 ## How to use `ql:bundle-system`

-1. Create a bundle containing your QuickLisp dependencies:
+1. Create a bundle containing your Quicklisp dependencies:

         (ql:bundle-systems (list "alexandria" "cl-ppcre" ...) :to "bundle/")